Does the suppression shown at LHC in O-O collisions follow the systematics obtained for A-A collisions ?: Conclusions

 \section{Conclusions}

 Although the alpha-like cluster structure of the colliding O nuclei could result in peculiar behaviour of many observables, it seems that the average value of $R_{AA}$ is in very good agreement with those extracted from Pb-Pb and Xe-Xe collisions at a similar collision energy at the same $\langle dN_{ch}/d\eta \rangle$ or $\langle N_{part} \rangle$ values.
-The expected results from detailed data analysis of the information collected in light heavy ion collisions at LHC will show to which extent the previously established systematics in heavy ion collisions and pp at LHC energies \cite{Pet_1, Pet_3, Pet_4, Top} are also followed in the case of light heavy ion collisions.
+The expected results from detailed multi differetial data analysis of the information collected in alpha-like light ion collisions at LHC will show to which extent the previously established systematics in heavy ion collisions and pp at LHC energies \cite{Pet_1, Pet_3, Pet_4, Top} are also followed in the case of such collisions.